Minhcaron/Valant_Bui_Demo/README.md

 ## How to test the maze game
+Replace the original "apps" folder with the one from this repository.
+Replace the original "ValantDemoApi" folder with the one from this repository.
 Run `npm run generate-client:server-app` then `npm run start`.
 Test the game at http://localhost:4200/